-This topic describes how to browse files using Cloud Shell.
+This topic describes how to browse files by using Cloud Shell.

-A screen opens, displaying the contents of the repository.
+A page opens, displaying the contents of the repository.

-A new tab opens, containing the Cloud Shell environment.
-In addition, a dialog box opens, asking you to confirm that you would like to clone the repository into Cloud Shell.
+A new browser tab opens, containing the Cloud Shell environment.
+You're also prompted to confirm whether you want to clone the repository into your Cloud Shell.

 If you have already cloned a repository into a Cloud Shell environment, follow the steps in the preceding section.
-When the Cloud Shell environment is ready, a command prompt asks you to select from one of the following options:
+When the Cloud Shell environment is ready, you're prompted to select from one of the following options:

 - Navigate into that directory and run

 git pull.
-Automatically change directories to the one containing your repository and pull the latest version of the repository to the Cloud Shell environment.
+To automatically change directories to the one containing your repository and pull the latest version of the repository to the Cloud Shell environment, choose this option.

-git clone.
-Create a new folder containing the repository in the Cloud Shell environment.
+git clonecommand.
+To create a new folder containing the repository in the Cloud Shell environment, choose this option.
 The new folder has the same name as the repository, with a number appended to it.
 For example, a second copy of the repository,

 hello-world, has the name